Today, businesses demand reliable technology more than ever, and a dependable phone system is crucial for efficient, seamless communication.

 As a monthly recurring charge, the total cost of a hosted system over the lifespan of the phone system is typically higher than if you had purchased the system outright and hosted it within your office.
 There is also usually an installation charge for installing and setting up the system.

-First, a hosted system can save you from having to make a substantial capital investment in a new phone system.
+First, a hosted system can save you from investing substantially in a new phone system.

 And secondly, as a monthly recurring business expense, the costs of a hosted system are typically tax-deductible (but check with your accountant before purchasing!).

-While the total costs over the lifespan of the system are usually higher, this tax advantage does help close the gap.
-Besides, it may be easier to add phones or upgrade your system during your agreement period, so you have access to the newest technology.
+While the total costs over the system’s lifespan are usually higher, this tax advantage does help close the gap.
+Besides, adding phones or upgrading your system during your agreement period may be easier, so you have access to the newest technology.

 What Does it Boil Down to?